-On 5 March 2020, OFGS issued two Decision Statements for and Administration Building and carpark and; a Library.
+On 5 March 2020, OFGS issued two Decision Statements for an 'Administration Building and Carpark' and a 'Library'.
 The Decision Statements concluded that the proposed development may proceed subject to conditions.

 4 The Proposal

 The proposed works the subject of this REF comprise of a single storey, at grade carpark (with 84 car spaces) with access via the existing vehicle crossing from Dreadnought Road.